Novicell/novicell-mapbuilder/README.md

 # Novicell MapBuilder

-MapBuilder is an umbraco package for easily generating Google Maps based on umbraco nodes.
+MapBuilder is an Umbraco package for easily generating Google Maps based on Umbraco nodes.
 Perfect for generating a map with physical stores.

 ### Table of content